 You now have a brief understanding of what Apache Kylin and Kyligence are, but you likely still have a few burning questions.
 For example, how long does it take to build a cube?
 What happens if a desired attribute is not in the cube?
 What if I need to dig into the details at the transaction level?
 How often can I update the cubes?

 The good news is that these concerns, along with many others, are addressed by Apache Kylin and the Kyligence Enterprise and Kyligence Cloud products.
 In coming articles, we’ll investigate these solutions further and address more common questions.
-In the meantime, for more Information about Apache Kylin and Kyligence, please visit http://kylin.apache.org/ and http://kyligence.io/ .
+In the meantime, for more Information about Apache Kylin, Kyligence, and the augmented OLAP analytics they provide, please visit http://kylin.apache.org/ and http://kyligence.io/.